AaltoSciComp/scicomp-docs/rse/researchers.rst

 To request a service, see :ref:`the request area <request-rse>`.

-Requests are prioritized according to:
+Requests are :doc:`prioritized <procedures/prioritization>` according to:

 * Strategic benefit
 * Long-term impact to research (for example, improved skills)